pulumi/docs/reference/pkg/nodejs/@pulumi/aws/codebuild/index.md

 ```

 The secret token of the associated repository.
-Not returned for all source types.
+Not returned by the CodeBuild API for all source types.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/codebuild/webhook.ts#L92">property url</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/codebuild/webhook.ts#L98">property url</a>
 </h3>

 ```typescript